NawaMan/NullableJ/README.md

 ## Using NullableJ

 The example code above made use of [https://dzone.com/articles/lomboks-extension-methods](Lombok's Extension methods).
-So for the above code to complie, the following annotation must be added to the class the above code it on using.
+So for the above code to compile, the following annotation must be added to the class the above code it on using.

 ```Java
 import nawaman.nullable.NullableJ;